ZJUFanLab/bulk2space/bulk2space/README.md

 ### 3. <a id="Parameter-definition">Parameter definition</a>
-For the current version of SpaGCN,
+For the current version of bulk2space,

 some parameters should be revised  according to the actual running environment and file Hierarchy: